GaneshManickam/Color-Catalog/README.md

 - **Image Color Extraction**: Extract dominant colors from images using the device's camera or gallery.
 - **Color Management**: Add, delete, and save colors to a local database using Hive.
 - **Export Options**:
-  - Export your color catalog as a CSV file.
+  - Export your color Vault as a CSV file.
   - Generate a PDF document with color swatches.
 - **Color Details**: View detailed information about each color, including Hex, RGB, CSS, Swift, SwiftUI, Objective-C, and Kotlin code snippets.
 - **Clipboard Integration**: Copy color codes to the clipboard with a single tap.